robb-j/gruber/http/index.md

 # HTTP

 The HTTP module is all about the integration with a platform's HTTP server.
-It creates a common standards-based layer to create agnostic servers and also provides nice abstractions for other parts of Gruber to consume.
+It creates a common standards-based layer for agnostic servers and also provides nice abstractions for other parts of Gruber to consume.

 The module is based around route definitions created with [defineRoute](#defineroute).